-The Uniquely Outrageous Price of an American College Degree
+Why Is College in America So Expensive?

 Next, looking only at our public colleges, the U.S. rises higher still, ranking in the middle of the pack in Usher’s analysis, above Canada and New Zealand.
 This data is from 2010, and things may look less rosy if he were to redo the study now, Usher cautions.
 But still, he sounds weirdly hopeful.
 “The public system in the U.S. is working as well as most systems,” he says.
 “Parts of the U.S. look like France.”

 The problem, of course, is that other parts of the U.S. look more like a Louis Vuitton store.
-America basically contains 50 different higher education systems, one per state, each with public, private, and for-profit institutions, making generalizations all but impossible.
+America basically contains 50 different higher-education systems, one per state, each with public, private, and for-profit institutions, making generalizations all but impossible.
 The U.S. does relatively well on measures of access to college, but the price varies wildly depending on the place and the person.
 Somehow, students have to find their way through this thicket of competition and choose wisely, or suffer the consequences.

-The more I studied America’s baffling higher education system, the more it reminded me of health care.
+The more I studied America’s baffling higher-education system, the more it reminded me of health care.
 In both spaces, Americans pay twice as much as people in other developed countries—and get very uneven results.
-The U.S. spends nearly $10,000 per person on health care each year (25 percent more than Switzerland, the next biggest spender), according to the OECD’s 2017 Health-at-a-Glance report, but our life expectancy is now almost two years below the average for the developed world.
+The U.S. spends nearly $10,000 a person on health care each year (25 percent more than Switzerland, the next biggest spender), according to the OECD’s 2017 Health at a Glance report, but our life expectancy is now almost two years below the average for the developed world.

-“I used to joke that I could just take all my papers and statistical programs and globally replace ‘hospitals’ with ‘schools,’ ‘doctors’ with ‘teachers’ and ‘patients’ with ‘students’,” says Dartmouth’s Douglas Staiger, one of the few U.S. economists who studies both education and health care.
+“I used to joke that I could just take all my papers and statistical programs and globally replace hospitals with schools, doctors with teachers and patients with students,” says Dartmouth College’s Douglas Staiger, one of the few U.S. economists who studies both education and health care.

 Both systems are more market driven than in just about any other country, which makes them more innovative—but also less coherent and more exploitive.
 Hospitals and colleges charge different prices to different people, rendering both systems bewilderingly complex, Staiger notes.
 It is very hard for regular people to make informed decisions about either, and yet few decisions could be more important.

 In both cases, the most vulnerable people tend to make less-than-ideal decisions.
 For example, among high-achieving, low-income students (who have grades and test scores that put them in the top 4 percent of U.S. students and would be eligible for generous financial aid at elite colleges), the vast majority apply to no selective colleges at all, according to research by Caroline Hoxby and Christopher Avery.
-“Ironically, these students are often paying more to go to a nonselective four-year college or even a community college than they would pay to go to the most selective, most resource rich institutions in the United States,” as Hoxby told NPR.
+“Ironically, these students are often paying more to go to a nonselective four-year college or even a community college than they would pay to go to the most selective, most resource-rich institutions in the United States,” as Hoxby told NPR.

-Meanwhile, when it comes to health care, low-income Americans tend to be less familiar with the concepts of deductibles, coinsurance rates and provider networks, according to a variety of studies, which makes it extremely difficult to choose a health care plan.
+Meanwhile, when it comes to health care, low-income Americans tend to be less familiar with the concepts of deductibles, coinsurance rates, and provider networks, according to a variety of studies, which makes it extremely difficult to choose a health-care plan.
 “These are both sectors where consumers are too poorly informed and societal costs and benefits too great to leave decision-making entirely in the hands of individuals,” as Isabel Sawhill at the Brookings Institution has written.

 Ultimately, college is expensive in the U.S. for the same reason MRIs are expensive: There is no central mechanism to control price increases.
 “Universities extract money from students because they can,” says Schleicher at the OECD.
 “It’s the inevitable outcome of an unregulated fee structure.”
-In places like the U.K., the government limits how much universities can extract by capping tuition.
+In places like the United Kingdom, the government limits how much universities can extract by capping tuition.
 The same is true when it comes to health care in most developed countries, where a centralized government authority contains the prices.

 The U.S. federal government has historically been unwilling to perform this role.
 So Americans pay more for pharmaceuticals—and for college classes.
 Meanwhile, more and more of the risk gets shifted from government onto families, in both sectors.

 At the very least, the American government could do a better job sharing information about the quality of colleges in ways everyone can understand, Schleicher says.
-“You can’t force people to buy good things or bad things but they should be able to see what the value is.”
+“You can’t force people to buy good things or bad things, but they should be able to see what the value is.”

 Spending a lot of money can be worth it, if you get something awesome in exchange.
 “America has the best colleges and universities in the world!”
 President Donald Trump exclaimed at the World Economic Forum in Davos, Switzerland, earlier this year.
 Former President Barack Obama said the same thing before him.

 But is it actually true?
-No meaningful data exists on the quality of universities globally.
-America does have a disproportionate number of elite colleges, which accept less than 10 percent of applicants, and these places do employ some brilliant scholars who do groundbreaking research.
-But less than one percent of American students attend highly selective colleges like this.
+No meaningful data exist on the quality of universities globally.
+America does have a disproportionate number of elite colleges, which accept fewer than 10 percent of applicants, and these places do employ some brilliant scholars who do groundbreaking research.
+But fewer than 1 percent of American students attend highly selective colleges like those.

-Instead, more than three-quarters of students attend non-selective colleges, which admit at least half their applicants.
+Instead, more than three-quarters of students attend nonselective colleges, which admit at least half of their applicants.
 No one knows for sure how good these colleges are at their core job of educating students.
 But in one of the only careful, recent studies on adult skills, the OECD’s Program for the International Assessment of Adult Competencies, Americans under age 35 with a bachelor’s degree performed below their similarly educated peers in 14 other countries on the test of practical math skills.
 In other words, they did only slightly better than high-school graduates in Finland.
 America’s college grads did better in reading, performing below just six other countries, but dropped off again in another test, scoring below 13 other countries in their ability to solve problems using digital technology.

 If American colleges are not adding obvious and consistent academic value, they are adding financial value.
 Americans with college degrees earn 75 percent more than those who only completed high school.
-Over a lifetime, people with bachelor's degrees earn more than half a million dollars more than people with no college degree in the U.S. In fact, no other country rewards a college degree as richly as the United States, and few other countries punish people so relentlessly for not having one.
+Over a lifetime, people with bachelor’s degrees earn more than half a million dollars more than people with no college degree in the U.S. In fact, no other country rewards a college degree as richly as the United States, and few other countries punish people so relentlessly for not having one.
 It’s a diabolical cycle: Colleges are very expensive to run, partly because of the high salaries earned by their skilled workers.
 But those higher salaries make college degrees extremely valuable, which means Americans will pay a lot to get them.
 And so colleges can charge more.
-As Carey summarizes: “Students are over a barrel.”
+As Carey, the End of College author, summarizes: “Students are over a barrel.”

 Still, the return varies wildly depending on the college one attends.
 One in four college grads earns no more than the average high-school graduate.
-Associate degrees from for-profit universities lead to smaller salary bumps than associate degrees from community colleges, which are cheaper.
-And two-thirds of students at for-profits drop out before earning their degree anyway, meaning many will spend years struggling with debt they cannot afford to pay off—and cannot, under U.S. law, offload through bankruptcy.
+Associate’s degrees from for-profit universities lead to smaller salary bumps than associate’s degrees from community colleges, which are cheaper.
+And two-thirds of students at for-profits drop out before earning their degree anyway, meaning many will spend years struggling with debt they cannot afford to pay off—and cannot, under U.S. law, off-load through bankruptcy.

 This convoluted, complicated, inconsistent system continues to exist, and continues to be so expensive because college in America is still worth the price.
 At certain colleges, for certain people.
 Especially if they finish.
 But it doesn’t have to be this way, and almost everywhere else, it isn’t.